rlovell3/password_gen/README.md

 ```
     $  ./password_gen.sh -l 30 -s "H"
 ```
-The code defaults to a password length of 20 characters.
+The default password length is 20 characters.

 Default characters include both uppercase and lowercase letters, plus numerals 0-9, plus the subset of symbols inside the following braces: { !@+*=#$%& }.

-The -s flag currently only takes one parameter: "A".
-By default, there are only a few characters allowed in the password generation pool.
+The -s flag is combined with one of three case selections:

+"A":  By default, there are only a few characters allowed in the password generation pool.
 Using the -s "A" setting, one gets nearly all of them.

-Additional -s parameters will include an option for zero symbols, and perhaps an ability to list whatever symbols one may want to make available to the character pool.

-Anyone studying the code will note a raw implementation of /dev/urandom methodology with precise control over the character set one may wish to use.
+"N": Passing "N" with the -s flag will limit the set of possible characters to uppercase letters, lowercase letters, and the numbers 0-9.

+"H":  Passing "H" with the -s flag will cause the password to use the character set of N, but will also add a hyphen after every 4th character.